k2view-academy/K2View-Academy/articles/10_enrichment_function/01_enrichment_function_overview.md

   **Example:**

   Customer 123 has five INVOICE records.
 The Root function that populates the INVOICE LU Table runs five times for Customer 123.
-The Enrichment function on INVOICE LU Table runs once for Customer 123.
+The Enrichment function on INVOICE LU Table runs once for Customer 123, after all populations runs for all tables in the LU schema.

 ### When Should I Use Enrichment Functions?